Code of Practice

 - unreasonably encroach upon the privacy of an individual.

-We also will ensure programming is in compliance with the BAI Code of Programme Standards.
+We also will ensure programming is in compliance with the CNAM Code of Programme Standards.

 (iv) Commercial Communications

-If your complaint concerns alleged defamation, you should refer to the BAI Right of Reply Scheme
+If your complaint concerns alleged defamation, you should refer to the CNAM Right of Reply Scheme.

 2. How do I make a complaint